GryllsAddons/ShaguTweaks-mods/README.md

 Code from [pfUI](https://shagu.org/pfUI/)
 Code from [zUI](https://github.com/Ko0z/zUI)

-## Installation / Updating
+## Installation
 #### The mods included with this download require [ShaguTweaks](https://shagu.org/ShaguTweaks/) to work.
 This download contains a mods folder and a .toc file to allow the mods to load.

-1. Copy the "ShaguTweaks" folder within the "ShaguTweaks-Mods-main" folder inside the .zip to "\Interface\AddOns\".
+1. Install [ShaguTweaks](https://shagu.org/ShaguTweaks/) if not already installed.
-2. Replace/overwrite any existing files when copying.
+2. Unpack the Zip file included with this download.
-3. Enable the mod(s) by selecting them in the ShaguTweaks menu (Esc > Advanced Options).
+3. Copy the "ShaguTweaks" folder within "ShaguTweaks-Mods-main" to "\Interface\AddOns\".
-4. When updating the ShaguTweaks addon, don't overwrite the .toc file supplied inside the "ShaguTweaks" folder.
+4. Replace/overwrite any existing files when copying.

-### Optional Install
+5. Once in game, enable the mod(s) by selecting them in the ShaguTweaks menu (Esc > Advanced Options).
-The download contains an optional image file containing alternative high resolution unitframe class icons (UI-Classes-Circles.tga).
+6. (Optional) The download contains an image file containing alternative high resolution unitframe class icons (UI-Classes-Circles.tga).
+Copy this file to "\Interface\AddOns\ShaguTweaks\img".

-Copy this file to the img folder located in "\Interface\AddOns\ShaguTweaks\img"
+#### When updating the ShaguTweaks addon, don't overwrite the .toc file supplied inside the "ShaguTweaks" folder.

 ## Mods